clarktrimble/ba-blog/content/blog/stator/index.md

 }
 ```

-Collect, format, write; a sensible handler, downshifting from the world wide web with aplomb.
+Collect, format, write; a sensible handler, downshifting from the world-wide-web with aplomb.
 `runCollectors` and `format` call the interface methods as you might expect.

-Lets take a look at a convinience method bringing things back to earth for our use case:
+There's a convinience method bringing things back to earth for the observaiblity case:

 ```go
 // stator.go